Core Idea

 - Genetic diversity allows biological populations to survive novel pressures; monocultures are catastrophically fragile

-- Learning-Organization practices emphasize diverse teams and psychological safety because these are the meta-conditions for organizational self-organization
+- Learning-Organization practices emphasize diverse teams and psychological safety as meta-conditions for organizational self-organization

 - Groupthink and standardization eliminate the variation that makes experimentation possible